meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 Just today, I gave order of 2k stickers as the first marketing endeavour for nerdspal.
 So by tomorrow or the day after, I will be able to get started with spreading of word. **Two thousand?** may look difficult but not impossible.
 I am estimating that in 1 week I will be able to hand over all the stickers to almost all major college students.

-Why the heck anyone can say nerdspal will not work?
+Why the heck I can say nerdspal will not work?
 Who knows about it?
 No one.
 The only way I'll decide things is **by doing**.

 Which student will not like if they get answers for their academic queries?
 They will love it.
 They pay for it - [online](https://www.chegg.com/homework-help/questions-and-answers) and offline both.
 This is a real problem.